jpegleg/enchantress/README.md

 As of v0.1.4: Enchantress functions are also available as a library and can be imported into your project from crates.io.

 As of v0.1.6: Enchantress supports GCM mode operations with "g" added to the option.
 Example "-ge" is GCM, where "-e" is pure CTR.
 The GCM functions are available in the library as well.
+Version 0.1.6 does not have checking during decryption of whether the ciphertext was CTR or GCM, so it can report successful decryption even when it was the wrong mode - this behavior is corrected in the 0.1.7 release with an additional optional config value.

+As of v0.1.7: Enchantress adds an optional "mode" value to the enchantress.toml which is checked during decryption to ensure that the decryption mode matches the encryption mode.

 ## Installing